Android 10: When Will My Phone Get the Update?

 Google Pixel Android 10 Updates

 As expected, we’re starting with Google’s very own Pixel phones.
-Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and most already got it.
+Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and they did.
+All Pixel devices got Android 10 in September of 2019, even the awesome budget-friendly Pixel 3a family.

 - Pixel, Pixel XL